KxSystems/docs/docs/wp/optionpricing/index.md

  * Sobol sequences (QMC) with standard discretization.
  * Sobol sequences (QMC) with Brownian bridge construction.

-The Black-Scholes function for each market produces a closed form solution with a deterministic result, while the MC/QMC functions perform a number of random experiments and return an average price, based on the option type and the strike price.
+The Black-Scholes function for each market produces a closed-form solution with a deterministic result, while the MC/QMC functions perform a number of random experiments and return an average price, based on the option type and the strike price.

 Once both the Black-Scholes and MC/QMC prices have been calculated for each market, the root mean square error (RMSE) is calculated between the two.
 This is demonstrated in the final example below, where the process is repeated for an increasing number of paths, with resulting errors compared.